-Audit-Related Fees consist of fees billed for assurance and related services that are reasonably related to the performance of the audit or review of our financial statements and are not reported under "Audit Fees".
-In fiscal 2017, fees for audit-related services include fees billed for agreed upon procedures work performed in connection with the Company's acquisitions.
+Audit-Related Fees consist of fees billed for assurance and related services that are reasonably related to the performance of the audit or review of our financial statements and are not reported under "Audit Fees."

+Tax Fees consist of fees billed for professional services for tax studies.